-- 72. We must now give a systematic idea of the whole aim of education, and the means of obtaining it. - I. The general cultivation of the mental faculties, as distinguished from the cultivation of ing of discipline and exercise; and in part moralconsisting of 'maxims'
+- 72. We must now give a systematic idea of the whole aim of education, and the means of obtaining it. - I. The general cultivation of the mental faculties, as distinguished from the cultivation of particular mental faculties.-This aims at skill and perfection, and has not for its object the imparting of any particular knowledge, but the general strengthening of the mental faculties.